 This online course in Psychology provides a concise introduction to psychology, covering the key theoretical and experimental approaches to modern psychology including the latest research findings.
 This course is offered in a directed independent study mode.
-All the content is presented online in step-by-step modules containing a mix of video lectures, online exercises to enhance your learning and knowledge in a field relevant for a wide range of degree programs.
+All the content is presented online in step-by-step modules containing a mix of video lectures and online exercises to enhance your learning and knowledge in a field relevant for a wide range of degree programs.